Ember Blog

 A tool that can do everything often ends up doing the one thing you needed poorly.

 Notion's flexibility is its appeal and its trap.
-When tasks live inside documents, knowing what to work on today requires navigating a system you built, not doing the work.
+When tasks live inside documents, knowing what to do today means navigating a system instead of working.

 Image of a phone screen with 6000 notifications